Ms Annetta Priolo

-Mrs Jane Parker
+Mrs Jane Parker – Education Assistant

-Our aim for Year One will be to provide a learning environment that provides young children with opportunities to maximize their full potential and develop a sound foundation for their future success in learning.
+Our aim for Year One will be to provide a learning environment that provides young children with opportunities to maximise their full potential and develop a sound foundation for their future success in learning.
 In Year One we will adopt a holistic approach to teaching and learning.
 This will address the physical, personal, social, emotional and spiritual well-being of each child.

 Religion forms an integral part of our life at Holy Spirit and permeates through all learning areas.
 All the children in the school community are encouraged to develop their potential and special qualities in an environment centred on Christ.
-Gospel values are integrated in all aspects of the classroom and curriculum in Year One.
+Gospel values are integrated into all aspects of the classroom and curriculum in Year One.

 The English curriculum is based around the three interrelated strands of language, literature and literacy.
 The teaching and learning programs balance and integrate all three strands.
 Together, the strands focus on developing students’ knowledge, understanding and skills in listening, reading, viewing, speaking, writing and creating.